jeeachoi/EBSeq_Shiny/README.md

 For multiple-condition analysis:
 - OutputPP_MultiCond.csv: Output with posterior probability of being in each pattern, followed by Real FC, posterior FC, and normalized expression values
 - OutputMAP_MultiCond.csv: The most likely pattern of each gene

-## Note
-The 'create new folder' button in the output folder selection pop-up is disfunctional right now

 ## License
 This project is licensed under the terms of the Apache License 2.0